michalsedlacek/brno-weather-trends/README.md

 # brno-weather-trends

+## purpose
-Analyses of historical weather data from Brno Turany with the Dash dashboards.
+To explore Dash dashboards with an analyzes of historical weather data collected in Brno - Turany for more than 50 years.
+The weather data are obtained from www.chmi.cz.

+## deployment info
+The dashboard is deployed at: https://brno-weather-trends.herokuapp.com/